Your personal and free advice about our rollators and other aids: +49 (0) 8141 317 74 0

 Pay attention to the paths

-carbon-rollator-winter-snow-comparison-trails The penguin gait: How to avoid slipping
+The penguin walk: how to avoid slipping on ice

-Penguins know exactly how tomove safely on ice when it is slippery.
-That is why the so-called "penguin walk" is recommended in slippery conditions.
-Shift your body's center of gravityforward, over your treading leg.
-The foot touches down with the whole sole and points slightly outwards.
-The slightly forward leaning posture provides stability.
-The practical thing: By walking on the rollator you are automatically slightly bent forward - like a penguin :-)
+Penguins know exactly how to move safely on the ice in icy conditions, which is why the so-called "penguin walk" is recommended.
+Shift your body's center of gravity forward, over the kicking leg.
+The foot always touches down with the whole sole and points slightly outwards.
+The steps are short and slow.
+The slightly forward-leaning posture ensures stability.
+The practical thing about walking with a rollator: you are automatically bent slightly forward - like a penguin :-)

 Hat Ihnen der Artikel gefallen oder war er hilfreich?